Ubuntu Essentials: Your Complete Starter Guide to Linux OS

 One of the defining features of Ubuntu is its package manager, which allows users to easily install and update software from a central repository.
 Ubuntu also comes with a range of pre-installed software, including web browsers, productivity tools, and multimedia applications.

-What makes Ubuntu different?
+What makes Ubuntu Linux Different?

 One of the main things that sets Ubuntu apart from other operating systems is its focus on open-source software.
 Ubuntu is built on top of the Linux kernel, which is itself an open-source project.
 This means that the code is freely available for anyone to view, modify, and redistribute.